 SSN_NUMBER ,SSN_PREHASHED,CELL_PHONE_NUMBER ,CELL_PHONE_PREHASHED a1e89c6b142f25e26ea1de32f91a1958,1 ,1365094f8a2d60d772665c6809bebb3a,1

 Note when using PREHASHED flag the value is set to 1 to indicate the corresponding attribute is pre-hashed.
 The system will remember that this data is in a hashed form and process it correctly for entity resolution.
-Note: You can load attributes in both cleartext and pre-hashed form, G2 will keep them seperate and process them distinctly and appropriately.
+Note: You can load attributes in both cleartext and pre-hashed form, Senzing will keep them separate and process them distinctly and appropriately.

 Considerations for Fuzzy Matching